rishishanthan/rishishanthan/README.md

 I enjoy transforming complex datasets into practical applications and have experience with the **entire ML pipeline** — data preprocessing, model building, optimization, visualization, and deployment.

-✨ Please do checkout my new blueberry lime image classifying live web app.
+✨ Please do checkout my new blackberry, lime image classifying live web app.
 It is a bit interesting 😅.

 [Repo Link for information](https://github.com/rishishanthan/blackberry-lime-visual-classifier), [Web app link](https://huggingface.co/spaces/brs13/blackberry-lime-classifier)